 The majority of your rat’s diet should come from pellets specifically made for rats.
 Fruit and vegetables should be given to your rat regularly as well.
 While potatoes are certainly a healthy choice, your rat needs a varied diet to stay healthy.
 Giving your pet rat different foods can also act as an enrichment activity, especially when you hide it and allow them to sniff it out.
 Some favorite vegetable and fruit treats include:

-What Foods Should You Never Feed Rats?
+What Foods Should You Not Feed Rats?

 There are some foods you should never feed rats.
 These include: